Linux-Plebeian/fun-bash-files/README.md

 ImBoredSoIMadeAMaze.py - a basic demo for a maze game

 ImBoredSoIMadeAMazeButWithKeyboardInputs.py - Same maze as before, uses keyboard inputs rather than on-screen buttons, uses W A S D for up, down, left, right

+Random Numbers.py - generates random numbers a random amount of times with a final counter on how many times a random number was generated